-|*||This information is based upon the most recent country data available from the International Energy Agency (IEA) and the additional renewable energy purchased by Baxter in specific countries in 2007 and 2010.
-Unlike Baxter’s 2015 renewable energy goal, this table does not take into account for onsite renewable energy systems.|
+|*||Based upon the most recent country data available from the International Energy Agency (IEA) and the additional renewable energy purchased by Baxter.
+Unlike Baxter’s 2015 renewable energy goal, this table does not take into account onsite renewable energy systems.|

 Baxter has used a market-based approach (carbon cap-and-trade) to gain experience in the voluntary U.S. emissions trading market, to offset some of its GHG emissions, and to meet obligations for one facility that is subject to the European Union Emissions Trading Scheme.
-In 2003, Baxter was a founding member of the Chicago Climate Exchange (CCX, now IntercontinentalExchange), which was the world's first and North America's only carbon cap-and-trade system for all six greenhouse gases.
-Baxter participated in the CCX Phase 1 and Phase II programs (2003-2010).

-|1||The Greenhouse Gas Protocol, Corporate Accounting and Reporting Standards (Corporate Standard)|
+|1||The Greenhouse Gas Protocol, Corporate Accounting and Reporting Standards (Corporate Standard).|

-|2||U.S. Environmental Protection Agency Green Power Partnership Fortune 500 Partners List, January 5, 2012.|
+|2||U.S. Environmental Protection Agency Green Power Partnership Fortune 500 Partners List, January 8, 2014.|